 Any proposed research and innovation activity and acceptance of any associated external funding need to be consistent with the University’s stated principles and standards of integrity and ethical practice which was approved by Council in March 2017.

-If there are any allegations of unacceptable behaviour in the conduct of research by our staff or students the University has a Public Interest Disclosure (whistleblowing) Policy and a Procedure for Dealing with Allegations of Research Misconduct is followed.
+If there are any allegations of unacceptable behaviour in the conduct of research by our staff or students the University has a Public Interest Disclosure (whistleblowing) Policy and a Procedures for Dealing with Allegations of Research Misconduct is followed.

 The University carries out animal research to further our understanding of human diseases that have the most detrimental impact on human health and quality of life.
 The University is committed to meeting the highest standards of animal welfare and care, adhering to the full UK and EU legal frameworks and is also a signatory to the Concordat on Openness in Animal Research.

-Health and Social Care Research
+NHS Health and Social Care Research

 Research Integrity Primary Contacts